 How to Sew by Hand

 Sewing by hand can be done for functional purposes such as sewing a seam or decorative purposes.
 Often beginners may start hand sewing before they move to purchase a machine.
 Hand sewing can also be very relaxing and is a hobby in itself separate from machine sewing.

-How to Sew Seams
+How to Sew Seams by Hand

 The strongest hand stitch for sewing seams is the backstitch.
 This stitch looks like a continuous row of stitches much like a sewing machine produces although a little more irregular and messier on the back.
 The smaller your stitches, the strong the seam will be.

-My article on how to backstitch will show you how to stitch lines, corners and change threads.
+My article on how to sew backstitch will show you how to stitch lines, corners and change threads.
 It includes a video for visual learners and lots of photos.

 If you are looking for a quick and easy hand seam then running stitch will be your best bet.
 This simple up and down stitch is by far the easiest you can do and takes very little time.
 Like the backstitch, the smaller your stitches the stronger your seam.

 If you look at the photo below, you will see that running stitch has gaps in between the stitches while the backstitch is all joined together.
 Learn how to sew running stitch.

 How to Sew with Decorative Stitching